BSN038/bsn038.github.io/README.md

 ---

+## 🔧 Visual & UX Enhancements (Nov 2025)

+Several accessibility and design improvements were applied to the **Business** and **Problem Solving** pages to enhance readability, usability, and overall user experience:

+- ✅ Added `hr` separators between logical paragraphs to reduce visual fatigue
+- ✅ Introduced emoji-based icons at the start of key points to improve scannability
+- ✅ Improved icon alignment with text for consistent layout flow across viewports
+- ✅ Simplified content into concise, focused paragraphs to improve cognitive load
+- ✅ Ensured mobile responsiveness and semantic HTML throughout all updates

+These enhancements reflect a design-thinking approach aimed at creating a clean, engaging, and professional presentation aligned with business and academic goals.

+---

 ## **Technical Summary**
 - **HTML5:** Semantic structure and accessibility attributes.
 - **CSS3:** Custom variables, responsive grid, and media queries.